A Grilled Sourdough Sammie with tangy jalapeño lime aioli and fresh summer produce stacked inside.

 - Serve immediately.

-With this tasty sandwich you get the best of both worlds, crunchy warm bread on the outside with fresh and slightly warmed produce on the inside, definitely not wilted or mushy.
+With this tasty Grilled Sourdough Sammie you get the best of both worlds, crunchy warm bread on the outside with fresh and slightly warmed produce on the inside, definitely not wilted or mushy.
 This creates a great contrast in textures, while keeping everything light and flavorful.
 This dish is great for a weekend lunch or picnic, but if you’re not into sandwiches, try grilling some corn and spreading this aioli all over it.
 In one word it is… ambrosial.

 Not into sandwiches?
 What would you use this aioli for?